Interview

 Sure, Kentico is going to provide a more robust solution right out of the box.
 Most of what is needed is already included within the platform.

 With WordPress — it’s a system that depends largely on the world of plugins.
 And those plugins can vary.
-Some may be good.
-Some not so much.
+Some may be good, some not so much.
 I know our team goes through an extensive amount of vetting to get the right plugins for clients.
 A lot of organizations don’t go through the same process.

-When plugins are managed properly, you’re good.
-But if they’re not they can cause problems.
+When plugins are managed properly, you’re good, but if they’re not they can cause problems.
 I lean towards Kentico because I think it’s better for medium to large-size projects.

 You know, we have a lot of manufacturing companies who use Kentico because of the way that you can so easily set up a product catalog structure again, right out of the box.
 With WordPress, this is something you have to assemble and, in my view, it’s harder and more complex than Kentico.